davibennun/yii2-soap/README.md

 [ - Incomplete documentation - ]

 ### Usage
 First install this package via composer.
-Then config an extension like this
+Then config an component like this
 ```
 'soap' => [
           'class' => Davibennun\Soap\SoapComponent::class,